Temple Adas Israel (Brownsville, Tennessee)

-Temple Adas Israel is a historic synagogue located at the intersection of Washington and College streets in Brownsville, West Tennessee.
+Temple Adas Israel is an historic Reform Jewish synagogue located at the intersection of Washington and College streets in Brownsville, West Tennessee.
 Built in 1882 by German Jewish immigrants and descendants, it is the oldest synagogue building in Tennessee and one of fewer than one hundred surviving 19th-century synagogues in the country.
 On January 19, 1979, Temple Adas Israel was added to the National Register of Historic Places.

 History

-Brownsville's Jewish community began when two German Ashkenazim immigrants, brothers Joe and Sol Sternberger, founded the Adas Israel Congregation in 1867.
+Brownsville's Jewish community began when two German Ashkenazim immigrants, brothers Joseph and Solomon Sternberger, founded the Adas Israel Congregation in 1867.
 As immigrants to the United States, the Sternbergers had brought a Torah written on sheepskin.
-Led by Isaac Levi, the Orthodox community first met for prayers in the home of Jacob and Karoline Felsenthal.
+Led by lay-rabbi Isaac Levi, the Orthodox community first met for prayers in the home of Jacob and Karoline Felsenthal.
 Over the next fifteen years, members of Adas Israel moved toward Reform Judaism and membership grew to 25 families.

 In 1878, the congregation founded Adas Israel Cemetery, a Jewish burial ground still in use today.
+In 1879, the congregation adopted the reform mode of worship.
 The congregation became too large to continue meeting in local homes.
 They built a 200-seat wooden synagogue in 1882.
 A large ceremony took place on March 2, 1882 for the synagogue's dedication.
 Attendees included many of the city's non-Jews as well as members of the congregation.
-Emil Tamm became the first lay leader of the congregation in its new temple.
+Emil Tamm became the first lay leader of the congregation in its new temple until his death in 1907.

 The Adas Israel congregation has never had a full-time rabbi.
-Lay leaders have included Abe Sternberger, Morton Felsenthal, Fred Silverstein, and Fred Silverstein, Jr. In the late 1970s, Carolyn Celia Key Raney, great-great-granddaughter of Isaac Levi, served as a lay reader, standing in for Morton Felsenthal during his one-year leave of absence.
+Lay leaders have included Joseph Sternberger's grandson Abe Sternberger from 1909-1931, Morton Felsenthal from 1936-1983, Emil Tamm's great-grandson Fred Silverstein Sr., and Fred Silverstein Jr. from 1988 to present.
+In the late 1970s, Carolyn Celia Key Raney, great-great-granddaughter of Isaac Levi, served as a lay reader, standing in for Morton Felsenthal during his one-year leave of absence.
 She re-established the Temple's Sunday school.
+In 1922, the congregation officially joined the Union of American Hebrew Congregations.
+In the late 1970s, the congregation established a small religious school to accommodate five students.
+When these students graduated, the school closed.

+At one time, there were thirty Jewish families in regular attendance.
+The local Jewish populated peaked in the late 1890s when an estimated 200 Jews lived in town.
+The economic depression of the 1890s contributed to the decline of Jewish families living in the area, with around 100 left by the turn of the century.
 During the late 20th century, the congregation's membership began to decline as families moved to larger cities.
 In the early 21st century, about 12 families attend Sabbath services on Friday night at Temple Adas Israel.
+Today, an estimated six Jews remain in Brownsville.